milojeBtc/CBRC20-Inscribe-Script/Readme.md

 # Bitcoin CBRC-20 Inscription on Frontend.

-This guide provides explaining how to inscribe the CBRC-20 in Frontend using unisat wallet
+This guide provides explaining how to inscribe the CBRC-20 in Frontend using unisat wallet.
+The main repositary is private one so please contact me if you want more details info about this.

+Thanks

 ## Scripts Description